dorsaSz97/trip-advisor/README.md

 This is a website like trip advisor, coded with Reactjs and Material UI (+axios and context API).

-You can search for restaurants, sites and hotels by entering a city name (MUST be a correct city name)
+You can search for restaurants, sites and hotels by entering a city name. (you MUST enter a correct city name and you need VPN if you live in certain places)

 ## Screenshots